The Edward Ely Neighborhood Performing Arts Series

 - Funding recommendations go to ACT staff for their review and approval.

-- Notification of grant awards will be made within three weeks of the application deadline.
+- Notification of grant awards will be made within one month of the application deadline.

-- All awardees will be required to attend a one-hour info session with the Department of Art, Culture, and Tourism.
+- All awardees will be required to attend a 1:1 meeting with the Department of Art, Culture, and Tourism’s Director of Special Projects, Rebecca Noon.

 APPLY HERE!